So much had happened—so fast.

 From a concealed compartment he took out a strange looking mask.
 “Grahgrah has gas, increase lung size, you sound Vy’keen and earn respect.”

 He placed the odd looking Grahgrah mask over my face.
 “Inhale little.”
-I felt my lungs open up like a balloon.
+I felt my lungs expand like a balloon.
 Quickly, the chief pulled it off and placed it back into the concealed compartment.
 “Enough, too much and traveller go cuckoo crazy.”

 “Good.
 But not forget, show no fear, only strength.
 Chief not speak again till Vy’keen gone,” he said, and made a nervous croaking sound.